nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ### Storage

-The Storage section is used to control the amount of storage allocated to the shared filesystem.
+The Storage section is used to control the amount of storage allocated to the **shared filesystem**.

 ```yaml
 ### Storage ###